dottjt/plastic/chapters/02-work.md

 "...and hold me, and tell me that everything was going to be okay as you rammed my tight little pussy with your giant cock?"
 I bit my lip.

 "Yeah.
 Probably that."
 My heart pounded into a schizophrenic drumbeat of restlessness.
 What had just happened?
 Was this real?
 Was this finally happening?
 In a sense, it felt like we'd both been feeling these things for a while, although in reality, it felt more like being eaten alive by a Lion.
 My arms limp from the impact-trauma of smashing my head against a rock, as it's large teeth tore through my legs, snapping bone n' blood into a sludge of stomach acid.
 I was both afraid and excited, with a dash of confusion to spread drama throughout my entire central nervous system.
+Largely, I wasn't even sure if she was being serious.

-"Then take me out this Friday night.
+"Then take me out this Sunday.
 Will you do that for me?", she gasped, before returning to her former self.
 Wise and unruffled in an equanimous stance.

 "Yeah, sure.
 I can do that.
 I would love to do that.
 Do you have my number?"